 Good communication is key in transferring operations safely between the terminal and the tanker.
 Smartflow helps to digitize from pre-arrival to departure checklists, assuring safe compliance between procedures at all stages.

-The main important update to the Ship/Shore Safety Checklist is that communication should start before the vessel’s arrival/interface at the terminals.
-By having this checklist in a digital format the loading masters, supervisors, the chief, and the captain can identify and address issues even before there’s an actual problem.
+The main important update to the Ship/Shore Safety Checklist is that communication should start before the vessel’s arrival at the terminals.
+By having this checklist in a digital format, the loading masters, supervisors, the chief, and the captain can identify and address issues even before there’s an actual problem.

-To support the communication from the time the vessel arrives at the berth to completion of cargo operations and the vessel's departure, Smartflow has created digital checklists for each stage automatically showing the relevant parts based on the product to be transferred.
+To support the communication from the time the vessel arrives at the berth to the completion of cargo operations and the vessel's departure, Smartflow has created digital checklists for each stage, automatically showing the relevant parts based on the product to be transferred.

-ISGOTT 6 has pointed out clearly the difference in responsibilities between the vessel and the terminal.
+ISGOTT 6.
+The difference in responsibilities between the vessel and the terminal.

 Smartflow facilitates the agreements by providing a workflow where both parties need to sign off individual checklists with initials as confirmation to ensure authenticity and accountability.
 Once these have been completed, the tanker and terminal representatives agree on the following repetitive checks, which also need to be added to the declaration.